 - PepsiCo continued its support of the Nutrition Facts Education Campaign, a collective partnership between Health Canada and Food & Consumer Products of Canada.
-The objective of the program is to help Canadians develop a better understanding of the Nutrition Facts Table and % Daily Value. - PepsiCo partnered with the beverage industry to launch "Clear on Calories", a front of pack caloric labelling initiative designed to help Canadians understand the caloric content of beverages and make more informed purchasing and consumption decisions for themselves and their families. - PepsiCo supported charitable organizations and program sponsorships, including: the YMCA Strong Kids Events, Food Banks Canada, United Way, and the ONEXONE First Nations breakfast program. - PepsiCo supported nutrition research through sponsorship of the Canadian Foundation for Dietetic Research (CFDR).
+The objective of the program is to help Canadians develop a better understanding of the Nutrition Facts table and % Daily Value. - PepsiCo partnered with the beverage industry to launch "Clear on Calories", a front of pack caloric labelling initiative to help Canadians understand the caloric content of beverages so they can make more informed purchasing and consumption decisions for themselves and their families. - PepsiCo supported charitable organizations and program sponsorships, including: the YMCA Strong Kids Events, Food Banks Canada, United Way and ONEXONE First Nations breakfast program. - PepsiCo supported nutrition research through sponsorship of the Canadian Foundation for Dietetic Research. - PepsiCo complies with voluntary guidelines through the Canadian Beverage Association regarding the sale of healthier beverages in schools, ensuring that

-- PepsiCo complies with voluntary guidelines through the Canadian Beverage Association regarding the sale of healthier beverages in schools, ensuring that students have greater access to nutritious and lowercalorie beverages. - As a member of Companies Committed to Kids, PepsiCo supports social marketing campaigns aimed at improving the health of Canadian children by encouraging kids to eat healthy, stay active and be media wise.
+- students have greater access to nutritious and lowercalorie beverages. - As a member of Companies Committed to Kids, PepsiCo supports social marketing campaigns aimed at improving the health of Canadian children by encouraging kids to eat healthy, stay active, and be media-wise. - PepsiCo Beverages Canada partnered with the beverage industry, the Canadian Beverage Association and the Conference Board of Canada to launch a new industry effort called Balance Calories, the goal of which is to reduce per capita beverage calories consumed by 20% by 2025.